-- Goals Comparison: This worksheet maps the 21 F2B2 goals to issues, criteria, goals, and topics addressed in 13 other sustainability reporting and standards frameworks, such as the Global Reporting Initiative (GRI), the UN Sustainable Development Goals (SDGs), B Lab’s Impact Business Assessment (BIA) questionnaire, ISO 26000, CDP’s questions, the Dow Jones Sustainability Index (DJSI), etc.
+- Goals Comparison: This worksheet maps the 21 Future-Fit Business Benchmark goals goals to issues, criteria, goals, and topics addressed in 13 other sustainability reporting and standards frameworks, such as the Global Reporting Initiative (GRI), the UN Sustainable Development Goals (SDGs), B Lab’s Impact Business Assessment (BIA) questionnaire, ISO 26000, CDP’s questions, the Dow Jones Sustainability Index (DJSI), etc.

-- Companies with Similar Goals: This document gives examples of companies that already have set themselves goals which approximate the level of performance required by F2B2 goals.
+- Companies with Similar Goals: This document gives examples of companies that already have set themselves goals which approximate the level of performance required by Future-Fit Business goals.
 Most of these examples are from the Pivot Goals database.